salimmia/template-project-go/README.md

-# Template Project
+# Bookings and Reservation

-This is the repository for my golang project
+This is the repository for my bookings and reservation project.

 - Builts in Go version 1.18